AuDigitalHealth/ci-fhir-r4/pages/DiagnosticReport/_includes/practitionerrole-ident-1-intro.md

 ### PractitionerRole with Mandatory Identifier
 The purpose of this profile is to define a representation of a practitioner role where unambiguous identification of a practitioner role is mandatory in the electronic exchange of health information between healthcare providers, and between healthcare providers and the My Health Record system infrastructure in Australia.
-The concept supported is an identified practitioner, in a role, on behalf of an organisation.

 The context for this profile is largely authoring of diagnostic content including observations, reports, and orders.